streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 Quest are defined in [their own folder](app/src/main/java/de/westnordost/streetcomplete/quests).

-### Locating quest
+### Locating a quest

-Search across code for part of a question or other text characteristic to this message.
+Search across the code for part of a question or other text characteristic to this quest.
 For example "What is the name of this place"

-You will find an XML file with entry looking like this:
+You will find an XML file with an entry looking like this:

 `<string name="quest_placeName_title_name">"What is the name of this place? (%s)"</string>`

-The code `quest_placeName_title_name` is string reference, used in code to allow translations.
+The identifier `quest_placeName_title_name` is a string reference, used in the code to allow translations.

 Search for this identifier in `*.kt` files, it should appear in the quest file [AddPlaceName](src/main/java/de/westnordost/streetcomplete/quests/place_name/AddPlaceName.kt).